Nunavik: Economy

 Nunavik is rich in mineral deposits.
 Raglan Mine (nickel), situated near Salluit, is one of the largest mines in the region.
 It is linked by all-weather roads to an airstrip at Kattiniq/Donaldson Airport and to the concentrate, storage and ship-loading facilities at Deception Bay.
 Production began at the mine in 1997.
 The current mine life is estimated at more than 30 years.

 Because the site is situated in the subarctic permafrost region, it requires special construction and mining techniques to protect the fragile permafrost and to address other environmental issues.
 The average annual temperature is -10 C with an average ambient temperature underground of -15 C. There are plans to increase production at a new mine in Raglan South.

 Arts and culture

-The villages of Nunavik are populated predominately by Inuit.
+Nunavik has a vibrant art scene, with strong connections to Inuit culture and the natural environment.
 Much like their Nunavummiut neighbours to the North, the Nunavimmiut carve sculptures from soapstone and eat primarily caribou and fish.
-On clear nights, the aurora is often visible, and outdoor activities are abundant in this region.
+Outdoor activities are abundant in this region.